 If you scroll quickly down the document, it has to load all those pages before it displays the one you stop at.
 A quicker method therefore is to enter the page number directly into the Viewer’s toolbar.

 2. The browser you use will make a difference.

-Firefox and Chrome will load documents faster than Internet Explorer because IE is slow by design.
-So if you are using IE try using a different browser.
+Firefox and Chrome will load documents faster than Internet Explorer or Edge.
+So, if you are using IE or Edge try using a different browser.

-Note for Document Publishers:
+Note for Document Publishers